 Gene regulatory proteins that bind directly to DNA (regulatory DNA binding proteins) are usually called specific transcription factors or transactivators; they may be either activators or repressors of the transcription of specific genes.
-Several motifs mediate the binding of these regulatory proteins to DNA (motif is a small structural domain that can be recognized in a variety of proteins).
+Several motifs mediate the binding of these regulatory proteins to DNA.
 The regulatory proteins bind with high affinity to the correct region of DNA.
 Four unique motifs the helix-turn-helix, the zinc finger, helix-loop-helix and the leucine zipper-account for many of these specific protein- DNA interactions.
 Comparison of the binding activities of the proteins that contain these motifs leads to several important generalizations:

-(1) Binding must be of high affinity to the specific site and of low affinity to other DNA.

-(2) Small regions of the protein make direct contact with DNA; the rest of the protein, in addition to providing the trans-activation domains, may be involved in the dimerization of monomers of the binding protein, may provide a contact surface for the formation of heterodimers, may provide one or more ligand-binding sites.
+Binding must be of high affinity to the specific site and of low affinity to other DNA.
+Small regions of the protein make direct contact with DNA; the rest of the protein, in addition to providing the trans-activation domains, may be involved in the dimerization of monomers of the binding protein, may provide a contact surface for the formation of heterodimers, may provide one or more ligand-binding sites.